Lorraine Kalassa

 Embracing Bikwembe

-In her ‘Embracing Bikwembe’ pinhole photograph series, Lorraine Kalassa photographs herself dressed in different outfits made from a traditional printed cotton wax fabric referred to as Bikwembe (plural of Kikwembe) in Swahili.
-Living in South Africa, where xenophobia has been prevalent for many years, the artist felt that she could not be bold in how she represented her identity, specifically through clothing and speech.
-Traditional wear was a way for the artist to reconnect with her Congolese heritage.
-Her growing admiration for clothing was also nurtured through living with and observing one of her aunts who is a professional dressmaker.
-This series was completed as part of her first-ever project at University.⠀
+In her ‘Embracing Bikwembe’ pinhole photograph series, Lorraine Kalassa captures herself in various outfits made from a traditional printed cotton wax fabric known as Bikwembe (the plural of Kikwembe) in Swahili.
+Living in South Africa, where xenophobia has been a persistent issue, the artist felt constrained in expressing her identity through clothing and speech.
+Traditional attire offered her a means to reconnect with her Congolese heritage.
+Her growing appreciation for clothing was further influenced by living with and observing her aunt, a professional dressmaker.
+This series was completed as part of Kalassa's first project at university.

 Lorraine Kalassa, Untitled 3, from the series Embracing Bikwembe, 2018. © Lorraine Kalassa